Northrop Grumman's GCSS-ARMY contract awarded over $1.27 billion by the Department of the Army

 Warning Flags

-- Long contract duration increases risk of scope creep and cost escalation.
+- Long contract duration (over 12 years) increases the risk of scope creep and evolving technological requirements.

 Positive Signals

-- Successful delivery of a critical system for Army operations.
+- The contract supports a critical system (GCSS-ARMY) vital for Army operations.

 Sector Analysis